A creative learning environment

 Our precious natural lands

 In addition to working with the campus landscape team, we also work with the campus natural resources team to manage and facilitate use of more than 800 acres of campus natural lands.
 The Arboretum works to ensure that these lands contribute to UCF’s academic, recreational and social programs.
-Every year, thousands of students and other community members to take a break from their hectic schedules to explore our nature trails, and to relax surrounded by natural splendor.
+Every year, thousands of students and other community members take a break from their hectic schedules to explore our nature trails and relax while being surrounded by natural splendor.
 Equally important, our campus natural areas provide an opportunity for people to learn about about our distinctive local ecosystems.
 Conservation motivates many of our efforts, and we manage our lands to support native communities and to provide critical habitat for several threatened species, such as the gopher tortoise.
 We are especially proud of our prescribed fire program, which reduces wild fire risks, and helps sustain viable natural habitats.

 Plant and garden production